Matth-L/llview/docs/docs/install/add_metrics_example.md

   }
 ```

-Your changes are now in place -> Check LLView to confirm everything is working as expected.
+Your changes are now in place -> Check LLview to confirm everything is working as expected.

 < Matthias Lapu - CEA >